 Kefalonia holidays: south west coast

-After Fiscardo we drove down to the twisty lanes and olive groves of the south west coast.
+After Fiskardo we drove to our next villa in the twisty lanes and olive groves of the south west coast.
 You need a car if you’re staying around here as the villages are small and the roads can be steep.
-Road signs are charmingly rare too so find a good driving map rather than relying entirely on GPS.
+Road signs are charmingly rare though so find a good map rather than relying entirely on GPS.

 Our local village in these parts was Spartia.
 It has two little supermarkets and the family run taverna Cavo Liakas.
 We had a couple of fun evenings here, especially when we discovered its links to our favourite shop in Argostoli.
 The menu offers traditional taverna food with some contemporary Mediterranean twists.
 We loved the homemade lemon geranium scented wine – a delicious end to a meal and you can buy a pretty bottle to take home too!

-Argostoli, the capital of Kefalonia, has an unexpectedly grand pedestrianised street of shops and bars called Lithostroto.
-It has stylish boutiques amongst the usual run of souvenir shops.
+Argostoli town, the capital of Kefalonia, has an unexpectedly grand pedestrianised street of shops and bars called Lithostroto.
+Here you’ll find stylish boutiques, desirable jewellers and artisan crafts amongst the usual run of souvenir shops.

-Alegria has a lovely mix of affordable gifts, souvenirs, holiday clothes and accessories whilst sourcing as many products as possible from Greece.
+Alegria, in Rokou Vergoti 1, has a lovely mix of gifts, holiday clothes, accessories and some very pretty ceramics.
+They source as many products as possible from Greece.

 Kefalonia turtles